In-patient luxury rehab center in Thailand

 1. Unusual ideas

-Unusual ideas refer to strange beliefs that people with residual schizophrenia may have.
-These beliefs aren’t the same as delusions, which can be severe.
+Unusual ideas refer to strange beliefs that people with residual schizophrenia have.
+These beliefs aren’t the same as delusions, which tend to be severe.
 Instead, unusual ideas are eccentric beliefs that lead to bizarre behaviors.

-The physical effects of this symptom depend on the type of unusual ideas but may involve a lack of hygiene and healthy lifestyle practices, which can increase the risk of various health problems.
-A person’s behaviors also change, become difficult to comprehend, and are closely tied to a specific strange or unusual belief.
+The physical effects of this symptom depend on the type of unusual ideas but typically involve a lack of hygiene and healthy lifestyle practices, which increase the risk of various health problems.
+A person’s behaviors additionally change, become difficult to comprehend, and are closely tied to a specific strange or unusual belief.

 2. Bizarre perceptual encounters

-Physical effects of bizarre perceptual encounters may involve problems with vision (affecting the way a person views colors, facial expression, and space) and sensitivity to noise, according to a paper from Psychopathology.
-This symptom can also lead to bizarre and eccentric behaviors, confusion, and social withdrawal.
+Physical effects of bizarre perceptual encounters involve problems with vision (affecting the way a person views colors, facial expression, and space) and sensitivity to noise.
+This symptom leads to bizarre and eccentric behaviors, confusion, and social withdrawal.

 3. Unrealistic thinking